JoshuaColicchio/ColicchioIntegration/README.md

 Format strings using escape sequences - Line 17

 PSI 2
-Create a method with arguments and return values
+Create a method with arguments and return values - Line 33
-Identify a method call and argument in comments
+Identify a method call and argument in comments - Line 31-33
-Identify a header and parameter in comments
+Identify a header and parameter in comments - Line 36
 Use the Random class
 Use the Math class
 Create if/else constructs